magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42269-admin-user-cannot-log-in-to-admin-due-to-the-typeerror.md

 <ins>Actual results</ins>:

 The admin user cannot log in.
-Error "TypeError: strtotime() expects parameter 1 to be string, null given" is logged.
+The following error is logged: *TypeError: strtotime() expects parameter 1 to be string, null given.*

 ## Apply the patch